cachethq/cachet/README.md

 To get started you can do the following:

-1. Install Node.js, Bower and Gulp.
+1. Install Node.js and our dev dependencies.
-2. Install the assets; `bower install`
-3. Modify the SCSS files in `./resources/assets/sass/`
+2. Modify the SCSS files in `./resources/assets/sass/`
-4. Run `gulp`
+3. Run `gulp`

 If you're making a lot of changes, you'll find that running `gulp watch` will really help you out!